namvnngu/namvnngu.github.io/drafts/writing.md

 ## Motivation

-In the past, I built several portfolios primarily to showcase my small projects when I was learning programming and job hunting.
+In the past, I built several portfolios to mainly showcase my small projects when I was learning programming and job hunting.
 These portfolios were unnecessarily complex, built with [React.js](https://react.dev) or [Next.js](https://nextjs.org).
 The most recent one can be found [here](https://vnngu.vercel.app/).
 After landing